eduardogenari/eduardogenari/README.md

 ### Hi there 👋

-Hi!
 I am a junior developer and a senior designer.

 Having grown up as an architect, I have always been at the intersection of design, business and technology.
 Now I am focused on building modern digital products.